Motorcycle Accident Statistics: What You Need To Know

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in an automobile crash and would like to speak to an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 (Sources: NHTSA, “Motorcycle Safety” website page; 2019 Michigan Traffic Crash Facts – Vehicle/Driver; 2019 Michigan Traffic Crash Facts – Motorcycles Fact Sheet; NHTSA, “Traffic Safety Facts – Motorcycles – 2017 Data,” published August 2019)